Meachamp/gmodws/README.md

 This project is now a standalone binary.
 You can download it it from the `Releases` section of this repository.

-Some other goodies are included in this project:
-- Reverse engineered headers for steamCMD's appID based IRemoteStorage API
-- Reverse engineered headers for steamCMD's steamAPI utilities
-- Reverse engineered steamclient interface

 # Usage
 First, you'll need to get yourself a copy of linux steamCMD.
 Download it from [here.](https://steamcdn-a.akamaihd.net/client/installer/steamcmd_linux.tar.gz) Unpack and run it once.